Clicky

 Feeling like you’re on this religious journey alone is typical.
 It is possible to feel alone even while surrounded by individuals who are all reading their Bibles and preparing to study together.
 Why?
 It’s because you don’t have anything that binds you together.

-When Christians gather to pray before diving into the Word of God[1], a spirit of brotherhood and solidarity is fostered.
-It’s a helpful reminder that God created us to live in the community even as we maintain our devotion to Him.
+When Christians gather to pray before diving into God’s Word[1], a spirit of brotherhood and solidarity is fostered.
+It’s a helpful reminder that God created us to live in the community even as we maintain our devotion to him.
 We are the body of Christ when we are together.

 This idea comes full circle if it is prayed over before studying the Bible.
 Our inner “encouragers” emerge.
 Our own problems and needs are no longer a top priority for us.
 We may take bold steps toward God when we have each other’s backs.